Frequently asked questions (FAQs)

 Changing these settings could affect other programs and services on the computer and should be reverted back to their original settings after exam administration has completed.
 Note:

-We are getting a VLC logo when attempting to run an Adobe CS6 exam.
+We are getting a VLC (orange cone) logo when attempting to start an exam.

 This is caused by the Mozilla Web Plugin for VLC attempting to open the Flash-based content of the exam.
 The issue can be resolved several ways:

 - If VLC must be installed, then delete the file NPVLC.dll (the Mozilla NPAPI plugin) from the C:\Program Files (x86)\VideoLAN\VLC folder.
 This plugin is no longer used by Mozilla as they have changed their plugin model.
 Removal of this file will not prevent VLC from working in other programs.
 Note, if you are on a 32bit machine, it might also be located in C:\Program Files\VideoLAN\VLC folder.

 - If VLC is not required, then an uninstallation of VLC will resolve the issue.